Todo: The Emotional Support Menace

 One clap, one invasive question about your taste in women, and suddenly the emotional power balance of the room belongs to him.
 You can hear the clap in your skull before it even happens.

-Aoi Todo is the last man in Jujutsu Kaisen operating on rules that make sense to him and absolutely no one else.
+Aoi Todo runs on rules that make sense to him and maybe three other people he invented.

 Which is very funny when you remember this is a man personally mentored by Yuki Tsukumo, trained like a weapon, scarred in the face, and then set loose on the world with the emotional regulation of a bored pro wrestler.